JustinSDK/dotSCAD/README.md

 	polyline2d(points = [[1, 2], [-5, -4], [-5, 3], [5, 5]], width = 1);

 If OpenSCAD generates "WARNING: Ignoring unknown xxx function" or "WARNING: Ignoring unknown xxx module" when using one module of dotSCAD.
-Just try to `include <xxx.scad>`.
+Just try to `include <xxx.scad>;`.

 ## Documentation